defano/digital-design/README.md

 $ ./linux-installer.sh
 ```

-The installer script will load various application components in the `/opt/GadgetFactory/` directory and place links to the `papilio-loader-gui` in `/usr/local/bin/`
+The installer script will load various application components in the `/opt/GadgetFactory/` directory and place links to the `papilio-loader-gui` and `papilio-prog` in `/usr/local/bin/`

+# Simulate

+Verilog is somewhat unusual in that the language is comprised of two subsets: constructs which are synthesizable into physical hardware and constructs which are not.
+For example, `$display("hello world!");` is perfectly legal Verilog, but what would a corresponding integrated circuit look like?
+(Might it incorporate some teensy tiny display inside the chip?
+And if it did, which font would be used to print the message?)

+# Synthesize

+Synthesis is the process of converting Verliog HDL to a circuit comprised of logic gates, flip-flops and the wired connections (_nets_) between them.
+This is analogous to _compiling_ in software; the process of transforming a high-level programming language into machine-specific instructions.

+### For ASICs and demonstration

+### For Xilinx FPGAs

+# Run